liberapay/liberapay.com/CONTRIBUTING.md

 To upgrade all the dependencies in the requirements file, run `hashin -u -r requirements_base.txt`.
 You may have to run extra `hashin` commands if new subdependencies are missing.

-The testing dependencies in `requirements_tests.txt` don't follow these rules because they're not installed in production.
-It's up to you to isolate your development environment from the rest of your system in order to protect it from possible vulnerabilities in the testing dependencies.
+The testing dependencies in `requirements_tests.txt` may not be as thoroughly reviewed as the others since they're not installed in production.
+It's currently up to you to isolate your development environment from the rest of your system in order to protect it from vulnerabilities that might slip into dependencies without being detected.
+See [issue #2345](https://github.com/liberapay/liberapay.com/issues/2345) for possible solutions.

 ### Processing personal data